mxlanDev/Cserver/README.md

 # Current Features:

--POSIX socket based I/O operations.<br>
+-POSIX socket-based I/O operations.<br>
--Joint file descriptor queue from which threads read HTTP requests (Currently the only blocking point, which will be removed in the future).<br>
+-Thread by thread epoll setup to manage reading from file descriptors.<br>
--7 worker threads executing a thread loop which receives HTTP requests and forms HTTP replies.<br>
+-5 worker threads executing a thread loop which receives HTTP requests and forms HTTP replies.<br>
 -Currently only supporting GET requests, which will change in the future.<br>
--Return pages for error HTTP codes (Example: for code 400 writes errorPage400.html to client).<br>
+-Return pages for error HTTP codes (Example: for code 400 write errorPage400.html to client).<br>

 # TODO:
 -Implement other request types.<br>